 A digestif is both what you drink and when you drink it.
 Traditionally, a digestif is considered any alcoholic beverage that you would enjoy after a large dinner, and a variety of beverages fall into this category.
 They are often characterized by a high alcohol content with a deep, sometimes rich, flavor profile.
 For liqueurs, digestifs often encompass stomach-settling herbs and spices and have a bitter-sweet taste.

-Traditionally, a digestif is considered any alcoholic beverage that you would enjoy after a large dinner.
-It is not a dessert drink, however.
-You can enjoy it during, after, or instead of dessert, but a digestif tends to be far less sweet and higher in alcohol than the typical dessert drink.
-Also, it's rare to find a digestif with cream, chocolate, or any other decadent ingredients.
+Digestifs are not necessarily dessert drinks.
+You can enjoy them during, after, or instead of dessert, but a digestif tends to be far less sweet and higher in alcohol than the typical dessert cocktail.
+It's also rare to find a digestif with cream, chocolate, or any other decadent ingredients.

 In contrast, people in many European countries enjoy eating a grand meal later at night.
 It can be three or four courses and leave diners rather full.
 This is the perfect excuse for an after-dinner drink before dozing off to sleep.

 Each region and country has its own preferences as well: